Didisimmons/Ayo-Recipes/README.md

    - **Edit Recipe Page**

-      * When a user clicks the "EDIT RECIPE" button, they are taken to the edit recipe page, which contains pre-populated input fields for the previously created recipes.
+      * When a user clicks the "EDIT RECIPE" button, they are taken to the edit recipe page, which contains pre-populated input fields for the created recipes.
 Some of the pre-populated input fields, such as the following , can be edited.
          - Recipe Name
          - Recipe Description
          - Insert Ingredients